poppylin2/poppylin2/README.md

 **Welcome to my Git Repository!**

-I'm an enthusiastic programmer, working on Full-stack Development with 1+ Years of Experience.
+I'm an enthusiastic programmer, working on Full-stack Development with 1+ Years of Experience. </br>
 I'm passionate about coding to make people's daily life more easier.</br>
-I love to learning new things since I got acquainted with programming.
+I love to learning new things since I got acquainted with programming.</br>

 - 📍 Seattle, WA